cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Outputs:
   - PK, public key, a group element
   - secret_key_shares, `n` shares of the secret key `s`, each a Scalar value.
-  - C, a vector commitment to each of the coefficients in the polynomial defined by secret_key_shares and whose constant term is s.
+  - vss_commitment, a vector commitment to each of the coefficients in the polynomial defined by secret_key_shares and whose constant term is s.

   def trusted_dealer_keygen(s, n, t):
     secret_key_shares, coefficients = secret_share_shard(secret_key, n, t)
-    C = vss_commit(coefficients):
+    vss_commitment = vss_commit(coefficients):
     PK = G.ScalarBaseMult(secret_key)
-    return PK, secret_key_shares, C
+    return PK, secret_key_shares, vss_commitment
 ~~~

 It is assumed the dealer then sends one secret key share to each of the NUM_SIGNERS participants, along with `C`.